 Spiral Q expanded its work to include workshops that connect people of all ages to art as an active expression of their local values and experiences, and events that bring them out into the streets for a form of community performance and action.
 Since 2000, Spiral Q has organized Peoplehood, an annual city-wide parade and pageant that showcases the work of people in community.

-Spiral Q has been rooted in its home community of Mantua in West Philadelphia since 2000.
+Spiral Q has been rooted in its home community in West Philadelphia since 2000.

 1998 – It’s official!
 Spiral Q is incorporated in the Commonwealth